chriyocc/assignment/REPORT.md

    [CLIENT] Received valid reply: Hey
    ```

+3. **Corruption Testing**

-3. **Corruption Testing**: Randomly flip a bit of client message and implemented checksum validation
+   Randomly flip a bit of client message.

+   The client validates the checksum in the reply and rejects messages with mismatched checksums.

+   **Example output:**

    `server.py`